 Seed Sowing Depth: 1/4” deep

-Outside Sowing: Starting 3 weeks before last frost into mid-summer.
+Sowing Outdoors: Start 3 weeks before the last frost into mid-summer.
 Sow lightly, thin to 1-3” apart.
-The larger the carrot variety the more space needed between them.
-The soil moisture should be maintained regularly until germination, letting soil dry out during this period may result in lower germination.
+The larger the carrot variety the more space is needed between them.
+The soil moisture should be maintained regularly until germination, letting the soil dry out during this period may result in lower germination.

 How much does a packet plant: 10-12 foot row

-Harvest: Start when carrots reach finger size for baby carrots or when they turn to a bright orange.
-Late season carrots hold longer and become sweeter in the cooler weather.
+Harvest: Start when carrots reach finger size for baby carrots.
+Carrots planted for summer harvest will hold in the ground for a few weeks but tend to split if they stay in the ground for too long.
+Late-season carrots hold longer and become sweeter in the cooler weather.

 Tips: Using a row cover helps to maintain moisture for germination.
-Carrots prefer a loose soil, free of rubble.
+The Black Nebula Carrot prefers loose soil, free of rubble.
 Use the shorter varieties for heavy soils.
-Keep well weeded and cover any exposed carrot with soil or mulch to prevent greening.
-An excess of nitrogen in the soil cause to roots to become hairy.
+Keep well-weeded and cover any exposed carrot with soil or mulch to prevent greening.
+An excess of nitrogen in the soil causes the roots to become hairy.